 The Opportunity Council is a private, non-profit Community Action Agency serving homeless and low-income families and individuals.
-Our goal is to help people learn to become self-sufficient.
+Our mission is to help people improve their lives through education, support, and direct assistance while advocating for just and equitable communities.

 For 50 years we have offered a broad scope of services that range from addressing immediate and crisis-oriented needs (food, emergency shelter, eviction-prevention) to longer-term programs that promote self-sufficiency in our community (early childhood education, home weatherization).